-Any student who wishes to make a complaint to East Central Community College about a college program, a service of the college, an employee of the college, or any other aspect of the college should follow the procedures provided in this policy.
+The purpose of the policy addressing student complaints is to provide equitable and orderly processes to resolve complaints by students at East Central Community College.
+A student complaint is defined as a difference or dispute between a student and the College or a student and a College employee related to services rendered.
+Any student who wishes to make a complaint to East Central Community College about a college program, a course assignment, a classroom practice, a service of the college, an employee of the college, or any other aspect of the college should follow the procedures provided in this policy.